Polish–Lithuanian War: Military developments

-At first, the Soviets were successful but this came to a halt in February 1919.
+At first, the Soviets were successful but this came to a halt in February 1919 due to failures at the battles of Jieznas, Kėdainiai, and Alytus.
 On February 5, Poland signed an agreement with Germany regulating the withdrawal of the German army from western Belarus and giving the Polish army the opportunity to march eastward.
 On February 14, 1919, Polish troops came into contact with the Bolshevik army near Vawkavysk.
 On April 16, 1919, the Polish Army launched a wide-ranging offensive against the Bolsheviks from Lida to Vilnius.
 On April 19, 1919, the Polish cavalry under Władysław Belina-Prażmowski captured Vilnius.
 On April 22, 1919, Józef Piłsudski issued the Proclamation to the inhabitants of the former Grand Duchy of Lithuania, in which he announced that the region's fate would be decided democratically.
 He also established the Civil Administration of the Eastern Lands, headed by Jerzy Osmołowski.
 An important strategic success for the Polish side was the capture of Grodno on April 28, 1919, from which the Germans withdrew.

-After that Polish troops advanced further west and northwest.
+After that, Polish troops advanced further west and northwest.
 The situation was utilized by the Lithuanian army, which entered Ukmergė on May 3, and started an offensive further south and southwest.
 Polish–Lithuanian relations at the time were not immediately hostile, both armies met in several points (Merkinė, Vievis and Širvintos), and even cooperated against the Bolsheviks in Giedraičiai area on May 11, 1919.